middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 *   The Mahaney Center for the Arts (exceptions may be made for specific locations)
 *   700 Exchange Street (exceptions may be made for specific locations)
 *   Davis Library (exceptions may be made for specific locations)
+*   Bread Loaf campus (exceptions may be made for specific locations)

 Faculty and staff with private offices or faculty and staff who share an office may bring their registered dogs to work during business hours only, so long as they follow these steps for approval: